muyixiaoguang/meijing/README.md

 # meijing
-it is a website of travel for people that love travel. in this web,you can get lots of article introducing chinese beautiful scenery spot.
+it is a website of travel for people that loving travel. in this web,you can get lots of article introducing chinese beautiful scenery spot.